We have collected tips and tricks for fellow travelers.

 One thing to be emphasized here is that normally toll fees need to be paid before getting out from the highway.
 There are “ETCs” for electronic payment (a prepaid card with a reader glued on the windshield, and the cost will be deducted automatically when the car drives through an ETC lane.)
 There are also lanes for manual payment available.

 Fueling the car

-Gasoline and diesel are provided by highway service centers but in the cities, some of the gasoline stations do not provide diesel.
-Diesel cars are not popular in China at all and it is only bigger trucks and me who are using them.
-Every time I fill up my car they check three times that is my car really diesel.
+Highway service centers provide gasoline and diesel, but in the cities, some gasoline stations do not provide diesel.
+Diesel cars are not popular in China at all; it is only bigger trucks and me who use them.
+Every time I fill up my car, they check that it is diesel three times.

-Navigation in China, check our page of the most usable applications for navigation in China
+Navigation in China, check our page for the most useful applications for navigation in China

 My experience of using GPS in China comes from 2 different apps.

 The first one is iOS Maps which can be used fully in English.
 It is sufficient for most foreign travelers.
-The Other Chinese options both for iOS and Android are the AMAP Autonavi (高德地图) and Baidu maps (百度地图).
+The Other Chinese options, both for iOS and Android, are the AMAP Autonavi (高德地图) and Baidu maps (百度地图).
 Both can be found on Google Play or downloaded from their web page.
-Unfortunately, Amap/Baidu are a pure Chinese application, therefore a limiting factor for non-Chinese speakers.
+Unfortunately, Amap/Baidu is a pure Chinese application, therefore a limiting factor for non-Chinese speakers.